-• Athene is subject to significant legal restrictions, regulations and regulatory oversight in connection with the operations of its business, including the discretion of various governmental entities in applying such restrictions and regulations; these restrictions may have a material adverse effect on its business, financial condition, results of operations, cash flows, liquidity and prospects;

-- Athene's failure to maintain or obtain approval of insurance regulators and other regulatory authorities as required for the operations of its insurance subsidiaries may have a material adverse effect on its business and prospects; - Athene may become subject to regulatory changes or actions, including those relating to the regulation of financial services affecting (among other things) underwriting of insurance products and the regulation of the sale, underwriting and pricing of insurance products, the ability of its insurance subsidiaries to make cash distributions to Athene, to invest assets in accordance with Athene's investment strategy or to engage in transactions with or among affiliates, including Apollo, any of which could have an adverse effect on Athene's financial condition, results of operations or cash flows; - with subsidiaries domiciled across the U.S. as well as in Bermuda, Athene is subject to oversight from U.S. regulators as well as the Bermuda Monetary Authority, the potential for Athene's insurance subsidiaries' regulators to implement standards that require its insurance subsidiaries to hold more capital, limit its subsidiaries' ability to invest in certain asset classes, constrain its subsidiaries from paying dividends, or prevent its subsidiaries from consummating reinsurance or acquisition transactions may materially and adversely affect Athene's profitability, financial condition, results of operations and cash flows; - changes in the regulatory framework governing the insurance industry resulting from the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, including the establishment of, and actions taken by, the Federal Insurance Office, may have a material adverse effect on Athene's business, financial condition, results of operations, liquidity and prospects; - Athene may in the future be the target or subject of, and may be required to defend against or respond to, litigation (including class action litigation), enforcement investigations or regulatory scrutiny; - new accounting rules or accounting principles, whether GAAP or statutory or whether in the United States or Bermuda, including convergence with International Financial Reporting Standards ("IFRS") may adversely affect Athene's financial condition and results of operation; - the requirements governing the determination and recognition of purchase GAAP accounting ("PGAAP") in connection with Athene's acquisitions are complicated and rely on, among other things, management's estimates of the fair values of assets and liabilities acquired in the acquisition.
+- Athene is subject to significant legal restrictions, regulations and regulatory oversight in connection with the operations of its business, including the discretion of various governmental entities in applying such restrictions and regulations; these restrictions may have a material adverse effect on its business, financial condition, results of operations, cash flows, liquidity and prospects; - Athene's failure to maintain or obtain approval of insurance regulators and other regulatory authorities as required for the operations of its insurance subsidiaries may have a material adverse effect on its business and prospects; - Athene may become subject to regulatory changes or actions, including those relating to the regulation of financial services affecting (among other things) underwriting of insurance products and the regulation of the sale, underwriting and pricing of insurance products, the ability of its insurance subsidiaries to make cash distributions to Athene, to invest assets in accordance with Athene's investment strategy or to engage in transactions with or among affiliates, including Apollo, any of which could have an adverse effect on Athene's financial condition, results of operations or cash flows; - with subsidiaries domiciled across the U.S. as well as in Bermuda, Athene is subject to oversight from U.S. regulators as well as the Bermuda Monetary Authority and pending the acquisition of DLD, Athene will have subsidiaries in Germany and be subject to oversight from the Federal Financial Supervisory Authority (BaFin) in Germany, the potential for Athene's insurance subsidiaries' regulators to implement standards that require its insurance subsidiaries to hold more capital, limit its subsidiaries' ability to invest in certain asset classes, constrain its subsidiaries from paying dividends, or prevent its subsidiaries from consummating reinsurance or acquisition transactions may materially and adversely affect Athene's profitability, financial condition, results of operations and cash flows; - changes in the regulatory framework governing the insurance industry resulting from the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, including the establishment of, and actions taken by, the Federal Insurance Office, may have a material adverse effect on Athene's business, financial condition, results of operations, liquidity and prospects; - Athene may in the future be the target or subject of, and may be required to defend against or respond to, litigation (including class action litigation), enforcement investigations or regulatory scrutiny; - new accounting rules or accounting principles, whether GAAP or statutory or whether in the United States, Bermuda or Germany, including convergence with International Financial Reporting Standards ("IFRS") may adversely affect Athene's financial condition and results of operation; - the requirements governing the determination and recognition of purchase GAAP accounting ("PGAAP") in connection with Athene's acquisitions are complicated and rely on, among other things, management's estimates of the fair values of assets and liabilities acquired in the acquisition.
 Inaccurate estimates or changes in the values of these assets and liabilities that were not or could not be contemplated could result in unanticipated changes in Athene's net income and may affect its financial condition and results of operation;